open-mmlab/mmpretrain/docs/tutorials/config.md

 ## Config File Naming Convention

 We follow the below convention to name config files.
 Contributors are advised to follow the same style。The config file names are divided into four parts: model information, module information, training information and data information.
-Logically, different parts are connected by underscores `'_'`, and words in the same part are connected by dashes `'-'`.
+Logically, different parts are concatenated by underscores `'_'`, and words in the same part are concatenated by dashes `'-'`.

 ```
 {model info}_{module info}_{training info}_{data info}.py
 ```

-- `model info`：algorithm information, model name or neural network architecture, such as resnet, etc.;
+- `model info`：algorithm information, model name and neural network architecture, such as resnet, etc.;
 - `module info`： module information is used to represent some special neck, head and pretrain information;
-- `training info`：Training information, some settings of training strategy, including batch size, schedule, data enhancement and the like;
+- `training info`：Training information, some training schedule, including batch size, lr schedule, data augment and the like;
-- `data info`：Data information, dataset name, input size and so on. such as imagenet, cifar;
+- `data info`：Data information, dataset name, input size and so on, such as imagenet, cifar;

 ### model information
 Refers to the abbreviation of the algorithm name in the paper and the corresponding branch architecture information.
 E.g：
 - `resnet50`
 - `mobilenet-v3-large`
 - `vit-small-patch32`   : `patch32` represents the size of the partition in `ViT` algorithm;
-- `seresnext101-32x4d`  : `SeResNet101` basic network structure, `32x4d` means that `groups` and `width_per_group` are 32 and 4 respectively in `Bottleneck`;
+- `seresnext101-32x4d`  : `SeResNet101` network structure, `32x4d` means that `groups` and `width_per_group` are 32 and 4 respectively in `Bottleneck`;

 ### module information
-Refers to some special `neck`, `head` or `pretrain` information, which is commonly used as pre-training information in classification, such as:
+Refers to some special `neck`, `head` or `pretrain` information, which is commonly used as pretraining information in classification tash:
 - `in21k-pre` : pre-trained on ImageNet21k;
-- `in21k-pre-3rd-party` : Represents a model pre-trained on ImageNet21k from other repository;
+- `in21k-pre-3rd-party` : pre-trained on ImageNet21k from other repository;

 ### training information
-Some settings of the training strategy, including training type, `batch size`, `lr schedule`, data augment and special loss functions, etc. such as:
+Training schedule, including training type, `batch size`, `lr schedule`, data augment, special loss functions and so on:
-- format of `{gpu x batch_per_gpu}`, such as `8xb32`
+- format `{gpu x batch_per_gpu}`, such as `8xb32`

 Training type (mainly seen in the transformer network, such as the `ViT` algorithm, which is usually divided into two training type: pre-training and fine-tuning):
 - `ft` : Configuration file for fine-tuning